gemfarmer/mpls-community-houses/README.md

 This website was built with the intention of connecting people to the community houses in Minneapolis.

+## Contribute
+Fork the repo and start making pull-requests!

+#### To-Do
+Replace House Profile with Google Form
+Embed Form as "Housing Survey"
+Link Survey Data to MongoHQ
+Display Survey Data as table and as directory
+If address data is available, communicate with Google API to draw new pin on the map Work on image upload for housing profiles

 ## Architecture

 Scaffolding: [Yeoman Angular FullStack Generator](https://www.npmjs.org/package/generator-angular-fullstack)